 As a general rule, the new aspect specifications can be used instead of aspect clauses and pragmas for giving information regarding entities such as types and subprograms.

 For example rather than

 '''

 type Bit_Vector is array (0 ..
-15) of Boolean;
+15) of Boolean; followed later by

 '''